CentOS/Calendar/output/calendar.md

 ---
 title: "CentOS IRC meetings"
 title_lead: ""
-layout: page
 permalink: /:path/:basename/index.html
 toc: true
 ---

 ## Meeting schedule

-The IRC meetings schedule is driven by the [github.com/CentOS/Calendar](https://github.com/CentOS/Calendar) repository.
-To propose a change or add a meeting, please submit a pull-request to that github repository.
+The meetings schedule is driven by the [github.com/CentOS/Calendar](https://github.com/CentOS/Calendar) repository.
+To propose a change or add a meeting, please submit a pull request to that repository.
 This repository is mirrored to git.centos.org.

 The calendar is also available as an `.ical` file containing all CentOS IRC meetings, for use in your favorite calendaring app: [iCalendar Meeting Schedule](/community/irc-meetings.ical)